makrai/notes/butt06-case.md

       thematic role than it
   * dative [−HR, −LR]
-* This classification of morphosyntactic cases works out exactly right for the German pattern in (33) in combination with the Specificity Principle.
-The
+* This classification of morphosyntactic cases works out exactly right for the German pattern in (33) in combination with the Specificity Principle
   * Spec Principle states that each thematic role should be associated with the most specific case feature bundle possible
   * ie relies on the relative markedness of feature specifications